Sarang-BITS/FANS/README.md

-# Meta repository for the project course under the guidance of [Prof. Dr. Sarang Dhongdi](https://www.bits-pilani.ac.in/goa/sarang/profile) at BITS-PILANI, K K Birla Goa Campus.
+# Meta repository for the Airborne Network project at BITS-PILANI, K K Birla Goa Campus.

 ## Contributors